gtk-rs/gtk4-rs/book/src/accessibility.md

 First, we define the subclass and set the accessible role in `class_init`.
 By setting [`AccessibleRole::Button`](https://gtk-rs.org/gtk4-rs/stable/latest/docs/gtk4/enum.AccessibleRole.html#variant.Button), screen readers will announce this as a button.
 We also set a custom CSS name so we can style the widget, including a visible focus ring.
+The `label` property will hold the button's text and is exposed as a GObject property so it can be bound to the inner `Label` widget.

 Filename: <a class=file-link href="https://github.com/gtk-rs/gtk4-rs/blob/main/book/listings/accessibility/3/custom_button/imp.rs">listings/accessibility/3/custom_button/imp.rs</a>